Universal Quantitative Algebra for Fuzzy Relations and Generalised Metric Spaces: Free Quantitative Algebras

-Summarising, we have established that $\equiv$ is an equivalence relation.
-Hence, the quotient $Terms_\Sigma(A)/{\equiv}$, consisting of $\equiv$-equivalence classes, is well defined.
-Furthermore, the equivalence $\equiv$ is a left and right congruence for the fuzzy-relation $d$.
-Finally the fuzzy-relation $d$ satisfies all axioms defining the category $\GMet$ when equality is interpreted as $\equiv$.
-This implies the following Corollary.
+Since we have established that $\equiv$ is an equivalence relation, the quotient $\Terms{A}/_{\equiv}$, consisting of $\equiv$-equivalence classes, is well-defined.
+Furthermore, the equivalence $\equiv$ being a congruence for the fuzzy relation $d$ implies that the following is a good definition, regardless of the choice of representatives.